Lantaio/Rime-schema-JoySchema/README.md

 # JoySchema
 ## Description
-JoySchema, [Rime](https://github.com/rime) schemas and vocabularies designed for coders!
+JoySchema, [Rime](https://github.com/rime) schemas and vocabularies optimized for coding!
 Includes some customized input schemas and some related vocabularies.

 [change language](#语言) | [back to title](#英文)